GUIDES

 Progress in computer vision is powered by a rich ecosystem of open-source tools and benchmark datasets.
 Essential libraries like OpenCV for classical processing, and deep learning frameworks like PyTorch and TensorFlow/Keras, are indispensable.
 Landmark datasets like ImageNet for classification and COCO for complex scene understanding provide the fuel for training models and the benchmarks for measuring progress.
 The constant stream of updates on platforms like these requires a proactive approach, which is why we often share news in our platform update blogs.

-Part VI: Broader Context and Future Horizons
+Part VI: Broader Context and Future of Computer Vision

 Enjoyed this article?